 NCI Cancer Research Data Commons

-As a major component within the broader National Cancer Data Ecosystem, the CRDC provides access to data-type specific repositories (genomic, proteomic, comparative oncology, and others) and data from NCI programs such as The Cancer Genome Atlas (TCGA) and its pediatric counterpart, Therapeutically Applicable Research to Generate Effective Treatments (TARGET), and The Clinical Proteomics Tumor Analysis Consortium (CPTAC), through:
+As a major component within the broader National Cancer Data Ecosystem, the CRDC provides access to data-type specific repositories (genomic, proteomic, comparative oncology, imaging, and others) and data from NCI programs such as The Cancer Genome Atlas (TCGA) and its pediatric counterpart, Therapeutically Applicable Research to Generate Effective Treatments (TARGET), and The Clinical Proteomics Tumor Analysis Consortium (CPTAC), through: